 Kata (pre-arranged forms simulating combat situations)

-Karate History and its Development into a World Martial Art At the turn of the 20th century, Anko Itosu gained permission to finish the shroud of secrecy for those who wished to learn martial arts and began teaching Karate in Okinawan schools.
+Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to finish the shroud of secrecy for individuals who wanted to learn fighting techinques and began teaching Karate in Okinawan schools.
 This led to further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the skill to Japan in 1922.

 (info courtesy of: Karate Class in New Cross )